GeniusesOfSymfony/WebSocketBundle/Resources/docs/RPCSetup.md

                 - '%kernel.project_dir%/config/pubsub/routing.yaml'
 ```

-From here, each call who match with this pattern will handled by the `AcmeRpc` class.
+From here, each call that matches with this pattern will handled by the `AcmeRpc` class.

 Similar to Symfony's Routing component, you can define multiple routes in a single file.